EpocDotFr/yatage/docs/creator/world.rst

   - Required: no
   - Format: none

-This attribute may be a multiline string of any size describing this world, which may be used as an introduction to the game.
-It's shown when running a game at the very beginning, just after :ref:`world-author` (if set) or otherwise just after :ref:`world-name`.
+This attribute *may* be a multiline string of any size describing this world, which *may* be used as an introduction to the game.

+It is shown when running a game at the very beginning, just after :ref:`world-author` (if set) or otherwise just after :ref:`world-name`.

 .. _world-author: